Pylons/pyramid/docs/glossary.rst

     graph traversal when deciding which *view* should be called.
 See :ref:`urldispatch_chapter` for more information about Routes integration in bfg.
+  Route
+    A single pattern matched by the :term:`Routes` subsystem, which generally resolves to a :term:`root factory` (and then ultimately a :term:`view`).
+See also :term:`url dispatch`.
   ZCML
     `Zope Configuration Markup Language
     <http://www.muthukadan.net/docs/zca.html#zcml>`_, the XML dialect